 If Garfield taught us anything, it’s that felines can really put food away.
-So while you might write off that extra pudge as “more to love,” the fact of the matter is that being overweight, even by a few pounds, is a serious health concern for cats.
+While you might write off that extra pudge as “more to love,” the fact of the matter is that being overweight, even by a few pounds, is a serious health concern for cats.
 And unfortunately, over half of America’s cats are overweight.

-So how do you know when there’s a problem?
+How do you know when there’s a problem?

 - When looking from the side, its stomach should tuck under the rib cage instead of being protruding and round.